 - C Foot: A C foot flute is slightly shorter and has 2 keys on the foot piece, compared with 3 keys on a B foot flute.
 A C foot flute is simpler for a beginner.

 - Offset G: An offset G means that the G key is closer to the hand than with an Inline G. This makes it easier to reach the G key.
 You can identify these by noticing that 2 of the keys in the middle of the body do not line up with the rest.

 How Much Does it Cost to Buy a Flute?

-Why Not Buy a Cheap Flute For Beginners?
+Why Not Buy a Very Cheap Beginner Flute?

 If you’re looking to save money, it’s better to buy a quality used flute instead of an ultra-cheap new flute.